Probabilistic mapping between multiparticle production variables and the depth of maximum in proton-induced extensive air showers: Connecting fluctuations in the primary interaction to fluctuations of

 We start by examining the electromagnetic cascade induced directly by secondaries of the first $p$-air interaction.
 For this component, we only consider the contribution of neutral pions, as they account for $90 \%$ of the energy transferred to the EM sector~\cite{2020_Cazon_HadInts}.
 Each neutral pion, indexed by $j$, carries an energy $E_j = E_0 x_j$, in the laboratory frame and immediately decays into two photons.
 We assume each photon carries half of the energy of the parent $\pi^0$, triggering an EM cascade reaching their maximum at a depth given by Equation~\ref{eq:heitler_xmax}.
 Therefore, we are neglecting the stochastic fluctuations of the partition of energy between each photon and the fluctuations of the individual photon cascades.
 Under these assumptions, the depth of the maximum of the cascade triggered by a single neutral pion is

 where we defined the dimensionless depth $t = \lambda_r^{-1}X$, as done in~\cite{1952_Rossi_CEbook}.
 The first term in Equation~\eqref{eq:npion_xmax} is simply the mean depth of the maximum of an EM cascade triggered by a photon with energy $E_0 / 2$.
 The second term is always negative and includes the stochastic fluctuations of the fraction of the primary energy carried by neutral pions.
-For neutral pions with $x_j < 2 \xi_c^e / E_0$, \( t_{\max, j}^{\pi^0} \) becomes negative, reaching a minimum of $\lambda_r \ln (M_\pi^0 / 2 \xi_c^e) \sim - \SI{10}{\depth}$.
+For neutral pions with $x_j < 2 \xi_c^e / E_0$, the quantity \( t_{\max, j}^{\pi^0} \) becomes negative, reaching a minimum value of $\lambda_r \ln (M_{\pi^0} / 2 \xi_c^e) \sim - \SI{10}{\depth}$, where $M_{\pi^0}$ is the neutral pion's mass.
 While these cases are unphysical, Equation~\eqref{eq:npion_xmax} applies only when the decaying pion has enough energy to trigger an EM cascade.
 Moreover, the impact of such unphysical terms is negligible when considering contributions from other secondary particles of the primary interaction.

-The stochastic fluctuations in $x_j$ translate into fluctuations in $t_{\max, j}^{\pi^0}$.
+The stochastic fluctuations of $x_j$ translate into fluctuations of $t_{\max, j}^{\pi^0}$.
 The EM cascades triggered by neutral pions develop independently, and their superposition forms the longitudinal profile of the EM cascade triggered by all neutral pions in the first interaction.
-Instead of modelling their individual profiles with Greisen functions~\cite{1960_Greisen_GreisenFunc} and numerically evaluating the position where their summed profile peaks, we opt for a more insightful approach.
-We estimate the depth of the maximum of the combined EM cascade, $t_{\max}^{\text{EM}}$, by taking the average of each $t_{\max, j}^{\pi^0}$ weighted by the Heitler prediction of the normalization of each profile $N_{\max, j} = E_0 x_j / 2\xi_c^e$.
-Using detailed \conex{} simulations, described in Section~\ref{sec:xi_model_performance}, we verified that the weighted average provides an unbiased estimation of the position of the maximum of summed Greisen profiles within $5\,\unit{\gram\per\square\centi\meter}$, if the true values of $N_{\max, j}$ are used as weights, and $24\,\unit{\gram\per\square\centi\meter}$ with the approximation $N_{\max, j} \propto x_j$.
-Letting $m_{\text{EM}}$ denote the number of neutral pions produced in the cosmic ray-air interaction, we obtain
+Instead of modelling each individual profile using Greisen functions~\cite{1960_Greisen_GreisenFunc} and numerically finding the peak of their sum, we estimate the depth of the maximum of the combined electromagnetic (EM) cascade, $t_{\max}^{\text{EM}}$, by computing a weighted average of the individual $t_{\max, j}^{\pi^0}$.
+The weights are given by the Heitler-model prediction for the maximum number of particles in each sub-cascade, $N_{\max, j} = E_0 x_j / 2\xi_c^e$.
+Using shower simulations, as described in Section~\ref{sec:xi_model_performance}, we verified that the weighted average provides an unbiased estimate of the position of the maximum of summed Greisen profiles.
+When the true values of $N_{\max, j}$, which fluctuate for a fixed photon energy, are used as weights, the estimation of $t_{\max}^{\rm EM}$ has an uncertainty of $\SI{5}{\depth}$.
+If, instead, the approximation $N_{\max, j} \propto x_j$ is used, the uncertainty increases to $\SI{24}{\depth}$.